South Carolina Navy

-A South Carolina Navy has been formed twice by the State of South Carolina.
-The first time was during the American Revolutionary War, in which the state purchased and outfitted armed vessels independent of the Continental Navy.
-The second time was during the American Civil War, when its navy was also distinct from the Confederate States Navy.
+The South Carolina State Navy was the state navy of South Carolina during the American Revolutionary War.
+It was founded in July 1775 as a means to attack British ships and colonies for the purpose of acquiring military supplies.
+Patriot authorities in South Carolina acquired several merchantmen and converted them into warships, along with purchasing the Paul Pritchard Shipyard and establishing admiralty courts and a board of naval commissioners.
+The most prominent engagement the state navy fought in was the siege of Charleston, which was a crushing defeat for the navy.
+The South Carolina State Navy was disbanded in 1783 when its last ships were sold.

 American Revolutionary War

 South Carolina's first naval actions of the American Revolutionary War occurred in July 1775, when the province's Council of Safety hired two captains to assist Georgia in the capture of British ships carrying arms and gunpowder.
 That month the council also hired a ship, Commerce, for the purpose of acquiring gunpowder that the British had stored at Nassau in the Bahamas.
 She was outfitted for this purpose, but word of the anticipated arrival of British ships carrying arms and gunpowder at Savannah, Georgia prompted her to be used to capture those ships instead.
 These activities netted the colonial cause more than 25,000 pounds of gunpowder.
 In October 1775, the council acquired the schooner Defence, and hired Simon Tufts as her captain.
 After she had a brief exchange with British ships in Charleston harbor in November, the provincial congress voted to seize Prosper to assist in driving the British ships away, and established a commission to oversee naval affairs.

 In December, a third ship, Comet, was added to the fleet, and the council sent Robert Cochran to recruit experienced seamen in Massachusetts.
 As Boston was at the time under siege by George Washington's newly formed Continental Army, Massachusetts authorized him to recruit up to 300 men, provided he offered moderate wages so as to not compete with local needs.

 The provincial congress in early 1776 authorized committees in other provincial ports to acquire ships and men for local defense, and fixed pay scales and ranks for state land and naval forces.
 In March 1776 the schooner Peggy entered the state service.
 In the following months the congress, now operating under a new constitution, passed laws establishing admiralty courts and providing for the appointment of ship captains.
 Captains were to be chosen by the legislature, with commissions issued by the state president.
 On October 8 the legislature established a Board of Naval Commissioners to oversee the state's naval affairs, including the purchase, outfitting, and manning of ships, and the management of its shipyards.
 This organizational structure survived until February 1780, when the state legislature repealed all previously-established laws respecting the naval establishment.